WHEN, WHERE AND HOW MUCH?

 How do I get a Run in the Dark tech top?

-Register by 31 August for Run in the Dark in Dublin, Cork, Belfast or London and you’ll receive a FREE 2018 tech top.
+Register by 2nd September for Run in the Dark in Dublin, Cork, Belfast or London and you’ll receive a FREE tech top.
 If you miss the deadline, you have the option to purchase a top when you register.
-This option is also open to our pop-up runs, based on requests we’ve received from runners!
+This option is also open to our pop-up runs in Europe.

 Can I get a tech top if I register for a pop-up run?